Gen. Stephen Townsend, U.S. Army

-General Stephen J. Townsend, U.S. Army, became the 5th commander of United States Africa Command in July 2019.
+General Stephen J. Townsend, U.S. Army, became the fifth Commander of United States Africa Command in July 2019.
 Headquartered in Stuttgart, Germany, U.S. AFRICOM is one of six joint service geographic combatant commands and is responsible for all U.S. military operations and activities to protect and advance U.S. national interests in Africa.

 General Townsend’s previous assignment was commanding U.S. Army Training and Doctrine Command where he oversaw all recruitment, training and education for America’s Army.

-General Townsend's operational experience includes Operation Urgent Fury, Grenada; Operation Just Cause, Panama; Operation Uphold Democracy, Haiti; Operation Enduring Freedom, Afghanistan; and Operation Iraqi Freedom, Iraq.
-In 2016-17, he led the multi-national effort to defeat ISIS in Iraq and Syria during Operation Inherent Resolve.
+General Townsend’s operational experience includes Operation Urgent Fury, Grenada; Operation Just Cause, Panama; Operation Uphold Democracy, Haiti; Operation Enduring Freedom, Afghanistan; Operation Iraqi Freedom, Iraq.
+In 2016-17, he led the multinational effort to defeat ISIS in Iraq and Syria during Operation Inherent Resolve.

 General Townsend holds two master’s degrees and military qualifications and awards appropriate to his service as a career infantry officer.

 General Townsend is married to Melissa, also from Georgia.
 They have two married sons, one an Army Captain, the other an Army veteran and university student.
-The Townsends happily spoil two grand-children and two large and unruly dogs.
+The Townsends happily spoil three grandchildren and a large and unruly Bernese Mountain dog.